 How to Provide a Seamless Online Customer Journey

 A well-structured, customer-centric website is just the starting point for many e-commerce operations.

 In today’s multi-device, multi-channel, cross-border world, it is necessary to ensure personalized customer service that extends across technology, apps, and borders.

-There’s more to an e-commerce operation than a store.
-There is social media, email messaging, live chats, and countless other channels that combine to create a complex ecosystem of customer touchpoints.
+Connected communication channels: There’s more to an e-commerce operation than a store.
+There is social media, email messaging, live chats, and countless other channels that combine to create a complex ecosystem of customer touch points.
 Each channel should convey a compelling, coherent message that guides the customer on their way.

 Using Localization to Personalize an E-commerce Site

 A Deloitte report found that: “Businesses that embrace personalization have an opportunity to create a differentiated proposition that may command a price premium, and improve consumer traffic and conversion.”
 This demonstrates how much consumers value personalization.